As Commanders continue with OTAs, they're excited about what's to come

-Despite a ruptured Achilles tendon to tight end Armani Rogers through a noncontact play that puts him out indefinitely, Washington remains upbeat about what's to come during OTAs this week.
+Despite tight end Armani Rogers suffering a ruptured Achilles tendon through a noncontact play that puts him out indefinitely, Washington remains upbeat about what's to come during OTAs this week.

 For players like first-round rookie cornerback Emmanuel Forbes, it's like the starting over.